Integrate CI-driven scans

 - The CI/CD tool performs the following actions:

-- Pull the Invicti Scan command-line tool Docker image
+- Pulls the Invicti Scan CLI Docker image

 - Monitor the console/log output.